Methodology

 Introduction

-This document contains supporting information for the statistical release ‘Higher Education Learners in England, 2021 to 2022’, including further detail on the background of the publication, data sources, data processing and data quality of these statistics overall.
+This document contains supporting information for the statistical release ‘Higher Education Learners in England, Academic year 2022/23’, including further detail on the background of the publication, data sources, data processing and data quality of these statistics overall.

 Background to the publication

-This statistics publication presents an overview of participation and achievements in higher level learning at Further Education Providers (FEPs) and Higher Education Providers (HEPs) for English-domiciled learners in England in the academic year 2021/22.
+The publication presents an overview of participation and achievements in higher-level learning at Further Education Providers (FEPs) and Higher Education Providers (HEPs) for English-domiciled learners in England in the academic year 2022/23.

-Throughout this publication, higher-level learning refers to learning at National Qualifications Framework (NQF) levels 4 to 8 .
-Qualifications covered are at a higher level than A levels or equivalent, and include a range of qualification aims, such as foundation degrees, first degrees and doctorates.
+Throughout the publication, higher-level learning refers to learning at National Qualifications Framework (NQF) levels 4 to 8 (opens in a new tab) .
+Qualifications covered are at a higher level than A levels or equivalent, and include a range of qualification aims, such as foundation degrees, first degrees and Doctorates.

 Previous research

-This is the second year the Department for Education has published this holistic view of higher-level learning, encompassing NQF levels 4 to 8 and the first year they have published achievements data.
+This is the fourth year the Department for Education has published this holistic view of higher-level learning, encompassing NQF levels 4 to 8 and the third year they have published data on qualifiers.

-There have been examples of research published by both the Gatsby Foundation and the Department that provided a full mapping of Level 4 and 5 technical education.
+There have been examples of research published by both the Gatsby Foundation (opens in a new tab) and the Department for Education (opens in a new tab) that provided a full mapping of level 4 and 5 technical education.
 The data in those reports referred to the academic years 2015/16 and 2016/17 in each respective release.

 Prior to those publications, the nearest example to this publication, which estimated the totality of higher-level learning including provision in the FE sector, was the Department for Business, Innovation and Skills’ research report Understanding higher education in further education colleges. (opens in a new tab)